Flutter Entertainment Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-An announcement from Flutter Entertainment PLC ( (FLUT) ) is now available.

-Flutter Entertainment PLC announced the acquisition and cancellation of a significant number of its ordinary shares in the United States as part of its ongoing share buyback program.
-This move is part of Flutter’s broader strategy to buy back up to $5 billion in shares, which aims to enhance shareholder value and optimize capital structure, reflecting the company’s strong financial position and commitment to returning capital to shareholders.
+Flutter Entertainment PLC announced the acquisition and cancellation of its own ordinary shares as part of a share buyback program, aiming to repurchase up to $245 million worth of shares by the end of 2025.
+This move is part of a broader strategy to buy back $5 billion in shares, potentially impacting the company’s market positioning and shareholder value.

 More about Flutter Entertainment PLC

-Flutter Entertainment PLC is a global sports betting, gaming, and entertainment provider.
-The company offers a wide range of products and services, including online betting, gaming, and entertainment platforms, with a strong market presence in the United States and other regions.
+Flutter Entertainment PLC is a global sports betting, gaming, and entertainment provider, operating in various markets with a focus on delivering engaging and responsible gaming experiences.